Long Entry Hallway Ideas: 15 Space-Smart Looks That Impress Instantly

 https://www.instagram.com/p/C5Q2oGau6nz/

-The right side features a long console in driftwood gray finish with decorative mirrors above it.
-Large textured vases with eucalyptus branches add organic elements at a scale that matches the hallway’s proportions.
-Notice the sculptural piece on the console—it provides visual interest without requiring maintenance.
+The right side features a long console in driftwood gray with decorative mirrors above it and large textured vases with eucalyptus branches at a scale that actually matches the hallway’s proportions.

 Architectural Niche Styling with Traditional Details